react-hookz/web/CONTRIBUTING.md

 4. Install dependencies: `yarn`
 5. Make sure everything builds and tests: `yarn build && yarn test`
 6. Create the branch for your PR, like: `git checkout -b pr/my-awesome-hook`
-   - in case you adding new hook - it's better to name yor branch by the hook: `pr/useUpdateEffect`
+   - in case you are adding a new hook - it is better to name your branch by the hook: `pr/useUpdateEffect`
-   - in case your change fixes certain issue - it is better to name branch by the issue
+   - in case your change fixes an issue - it is better to name branch by the issue
      id: `pr/fix-12345`
 7. Follow the directions below

-> **Tip:** to keep you `master` branch pointing at the original repo (but not your fork's `master`) do this:
+> **Tip:** to keep your `master` branch pointing at the original repo's `master` (instead of your fork's `master`) do this:
 >
 > ```shell
 > git remote add upstream https://github.com/react-hookz/web.git